TheDigitalNinja/RussellPerkinsResume/readme.md

 Web Development Manager & Lead Developer at The Evoke Group _(January 2014 - September, 2015)_
 - Built consistent, scalable, repeatable, business solutions to allow our company to grow in revenue every quarter.
 - Created training materials and trained all staff members on best practices for coding and responsive design.
+- Architected entire company's infrastructure, from in wall networking, dev servers, to aws cloud infrastructure.
+- Managed nightly backups to an onsite nas and offsite with S3 and glacier.
+- Maintained developer tools such as grunt and built multiple in house tools for developers and sales
 - Built over 31 and custom websites in wordpress from the ground up.
 No purchased themes.

 Senior Systems Administrator / Dev Ops at Listener Approved _(September, 2011 - September 2013)_